 If Ty Cobb came back to earth today through a "Field of Dreams" style wormhole to teach a clinic for MLB rookies, the players would probably spend all their time begging for tips on how to improve their batting average.
-This would be understandable considering Cobb's record setting .367 lifetime batting average still stands now, more 80 years after he last swung a bat.
+This would be understandable considering Cobb's record setting .367 lifetime batting average still stands now, more than 80 years after he last swung a bat.
 However, if today's rookies were really smart, they wouldn't spend a moment talking about baseball with Cobb.
 Instead they would soak up every piece of investment advice the hall-of-famer learned during his life.
-Specially, the rookies would want to find out how Ty Cobb transformed himself from an uneducated Georgia farm boy, to a professional athlete, to one of the savviest, and richest, investors on the planet.
-When Ty Cobb died in 1961, his investment portfolio included lucrative early stakes in companies like Coca Cola and General Motors that were large enough to be worth the modern equivalent of hundreds of millions and potentially billions of dollars today.
+Specifically, the rookies would want to find out how Ty Cobb transformed himself from an uneducated Georgia farm boy to a professional athlete, to one of the savviest and richest investors on the planet.
+When Ty Cobb died in 1961, his investment portfolio included lucrative early stakes in companies like Coca-Cola and General Motors that were large enough to be worth the modern equivalent of hundreds of millions and potentially billions of dollars today.

 Tragically, just three weeks before his major league debut, Ty's mother accidentally shot and killed his father with a shotgun.
 Ty's father had suspected his wife of cheating and was sneaking into their bedroom to catch her in the act.
 She mistook her husband for an intruder and killed him at point blank range.
 This obviously traumatized Ty for the rest of his life.
 Years later, Ty would attribute his aggressive playing style to the fact that his father never saw him in a big league game.
 In fact, for the rest of his life, Ty was endlessly driven to prove to his father that he never became a failure.